Skip To Main Content

 U.S. Supplier Diversity Program

-Diverse-owned businesses are U.S.-based, for-profit enterprises that are at least 51% owned, operated, and controlled by one, or more, of the following groups:
+Small and/or diverse-owned businesses are U.S.-based, for-profit enterprises that are at least 51% owned, operated, and controlled by one, or more, of the following groups:

 • Disability-Owned Business Enterprise (DOBE)